SkyQuant/AmiBroker/README.md

-# SkyQuant-for-AmiBroker
+# SkyQuant for AmiBroker
-Automatically exported from code.google.com/p/skyquant
+*Automatically exported from code.google.com/p/skyquant*

-What is SkyQuant?
+## What is SkyQuant?

 SkyQuant is a powerful solution for market patterns research, cycles analysis and investigation in financial astrology.
-Based on AmiBroker the plug-in allows to use all platform features for own algorithmic trading systems developing.
+Based on [AmiBroker](http://amibroker.com/) the plug-in allows to use all platform features for own algorithmic trading systems developing.

-Major features
+## Major features
 * New kind of visualization
 * Fast calculation environment for plotting, back-testing and optimization
 * Wide range of astrological methods available:
   * Major and Minor Aspects
   * Ingression
   * Retrograde motion
   * Fix Stars
   * Houses
 * Different representation modes:
   * Longitude position
   * Declination
   * Heliocentric coordinate system
   * Sidereal coordinate system
   * Sinusoidal chart
   * Cosinusoidal chart
 * Forecast tools implementation:
   * Transit
   * Progressions
   * Directions

 Forward and Backward calculation
-It's FREE and it's Open Source
+It's **FREE** and it's **Open Source**